easbarba/zae/README.md

 - check if config file exist, broken symlink or is empty
 - only parse found executable commands
 - non-safe mode.
-- major rewrite based on ansible findings
+- major rewrite based on ansible features

 ## License